-The following pictures, just released by the U.S. Naval Air Forces Facebook page, are impressive for a lot of reasons.
+The photographs in this post, just released by the U.S. Naval Air Forces Facebook page, are impressive for a lot of reasons.

-Second, it seems to prove that the U.S. has not learned much from Pearl Harbor.
-Even if an attack on Norfolk would not be easy to conduct nor does not it seem a likely scenario, the impressive line-up of flattops in the most important American naval station raises the questions: is it better to concentrate or disperse?
+Second, it seems to suggest that the U.S. has not learned much from Pearl Harbor attack.
+Even though an aerial raid on Norfolk would probably be not easy (nor does it appear to be likely), the impressive line-up of flattops in the most important American naval station raises the question: is it better to concentrate or disperse?